jumpinjackie/forge-e33-mod/design/BLUE.md

  - The other half of Bruler.
 Thus like Cruler, decided to give the same buff if the other half is present.
  - 13/10/2025: Removed Devoid.
+ - 21/10/2025: Added ETB with shield counter to match its character sheet.

 ## Demineur